 Purpose & Passion – Most entrepreneurs have discovered a problem or gap they just can’t ignore.
 And each has some sense of purpose – with a conviction and passion for the issue or community in question.
 So it’s important to show others you care deeply about this issue or community and help them understand why.

 Resilience – Social entrepreneurship is tough and you will inevitably face obstacles along the way.
 So exhibiting ‘distance traveled’ – the proven ability to overcome hardship and better anticipate future challenges – is an advantage.
 In conversations or applications, demonstrate how you’ve bounced back and can foresee and respond to challenges.

 Leadership – You’re about to become the CEO of something important.
 In short order, you will need to prove you can lead your organization toward its goals.
 Work to showcase your unique skills and experiences that will help you succeed.
 It’s important to be constantly learning, reinventing, and exploring new ways to be a more effective leader.

 Ability to Attract Resources – Successful social entrepreneurs attract money, people, and other resources to their cause.
 They are ‘resource magnets,’ if you will.
 Some can skillfully lead thousands at a rally, while others are more unassuming but still able to inspire others to care and take action.
 No matter your approach, show your style.

 PITCHING YOUR IDEA

 Potential for Impact – Impact is the end goal for any social entrepreneur.
 Illustrate how your project will directly improve many lives or change a big system.
-We look for the prospect of dramatic, not incremental, change.
+Most audiences look for the prospect of dramatic, not incremental, change.
 Show how your solution sets an important example that can change systems through replication by others.

 ALIGN YOUR PASSION, SKILLS & EXPERTISE